cognusion/go-memoryguard/README.md

     ErrOut *log.Logger
     // KillChan will be closed if/when the process is killed KillChan chan struct{}
+    // StatsFrequency updates the internal frequency to which statistics are emitted to the debug logger.
+Default is 1 minute.
+    StatsFrequency time.Duration
     // contains filtered or unexported fields
 }

 ```
-MemoryGuard is our encapsulating mechanation, and should only be acquired via a New helper
+MemoryGuard is our encapsulating mechanation, and should only be acquired via a New helper.
+Member functions are goro-safe, but all struct attributes should be set immediatelyish after New(),
+and before Limit() is called.